Looking for creative ways to tell the story of Esther to kids?

 Historically, it used to be a winter palace of the kings of Persia.
-Eventually, it became the setting of Esther’s story in her book in the Bible.
+Eventually, it became the setting of Esther’s story in the Bible.

-Chapters 2, 3, and 4 of the book of Esther describe the palace with a massive gateway.
+Chapters 2–4 of her book describe the palace with a massive gateway.
 When you enter it, you can see a large public square.

-Then, there are several courtyards based on chapters 5 and 6.
-The inner court is one of these.
+Then, there are several courtyards based on chapters 5–6, one of which is the inner court.

 Bring your children and their favorite Esther storybook with you.